 fun-way-to-learn-a-language

 As for other popular games like Call of Duty, Grand Theft Auto and so on, Google “party up” threads for speakers of your native language.
 Search for this using your target language!
 They often look to recruit more game companions on online forums, since gaming is always more fun when you’ve got buddies to chat with.

-Don’t just stop at language exchange sites.
+Don’t just stop at language exchange sites for fun ways to learn a language.
 You may find it fun to use chat messengers and video conferencing to converse with native speakers, but that often involves stiff, formal conversation, awkward pauses and corrections.
 That adds a different level of pressure to the situation—you’ll still be in “learning” mode, trying to watch your words carefully and improve your speaking.

+fun-way-to-learn-a-language